 All the usual players bring their usual stuff.

 Returning director Favreau seems obsessed with Disney iconography that the movie’s plot, making Tony’s father, Howard Stark, weirdly into Uncle Walt while the Stark Expo is the living spit of the Happiest Place On Earth, predating the sale of Marvel to the House Of Mouse by a good couple of years.
 RDJ is still a charisma dynamo giving the moribund middle section the boot in the colon it most desperately needs, Don Cheadle is a more natural fit as James Rhodes (subbing for a tagging out, disgruntled Terrence Howard) and Gwyenth Paltrow still does healthy work making Pepper Potts more than just “the girlfriend”.

-As for the newbies to the cast, Sam Rockwell shines as buffoonish Tony Stark wannabe Justin Hammer while Rourke’s performance seems to be made up entirely of character quirks, ticks and an accent thicker than a stack of mattresses but slathered in Russian ink, he looks the part.
-Similarly Scarlett Johansson’s much hyped Black Window looks great in her comic accurate gear beating up an entire battalion of Hammer’s security detail, but doesn’t offer much more as a teaser to greater things as does an expanded role to Samuel L. Jackson’s Nick Fury.
+As for the newbies to the cast, Sam Rockwell predictably shines as buffoonish Tony Stark wannabe Justin Hammer while Rourke’s performance seems to be made up entirely of character quirks, ticks and an accent thicker than a stack of mattresses, but slathered in Russian ink and constantly chewing on a toothpick, he certainly looks the part.
+Similarly Scarlett Johansson’s much hyped Black Window looks great in her comic accurate gear beating up an entire battalion of Hammer’s security detail, but ultimately doesn’t offer much more than being a teaser to future things as does an expanded role to Samuel L. Jackson’s Nick Fury.

 It’s not fatal (even underachieving Marvel still is hugely perky and mindlessly entertaining) but it’s clear that even in it’s early years the creases and wrinkles in the MCU need a good iron, man.